 Besides temperature restrictions, a general rule of thumb is that you shouldn’t apply epoxy if the humidity is greater than 85% or the temperature is less than 5 degrees over the dew point.
 If you have anything close to that then it’s usually best to wait for better conditions to insure the best application.
 Most epoxies do not like a moist environment and will suffer from adverse reactions to the moisture in the air if you apply it in those conditions.

 Temperature tips for epoxy floor coatings

 The most important temperature to pay attention to is that of the floor, not the air.
 In cold weather a concrete slab is almost always colder than the surrounding air.
 Epoxy will immediately take on the temperature of the slab once it is applied and this is the temperature range you need to pay attention to.
 The best way to do this is to use an infrared thermometer.
-You can purchase one for under $20 from Amazon.
+You can purchase one very inexpensively from Amazon.

 Remember to check the slab temperature around doorways, vents, and walls.
 These areas can provide for the coldest spots in the slab with a heated garage and should be in the correct range before applying the epoxy.
 Always check these areas first before walking on them or applying a second coat.
 If you have a heated slab then your only concerns besides the correct slab temperature of course, would be humidity and dew point.